Petition opposing Crusaders name change following Christchurch mosque attacks nears 25,000 supporters

 The Christchurch-based Super Rugby franchise announced on Wednesday last week they would engage independent research company, Research First, to seek feedback and provide recommendations on the Crusaders team name and brand.

+"Once we have feedback on those questions we will consider those last two options."

+They were hoping to complete the process "as quickly as possible", but it would not be before the end of the 2019 season.

-Crusaders CEO Colin Mansbridge said they were committed to taking the process seriously and doing the right thing.
+Mansbridge has previously said they were committed to taking the process seriously and doing the right thing.

 "This is an event that rocked our community and brought some important issues to the fore," Mansbridge said.
 "One of the contentious issues that has been brought up in the aftermath of the Christchurch attacks is the name of our rugby team – the Crusaders.